crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 26. The [XWalkWithInputConnection](XWalkWithInputConnection.java) sample check whether xwalkview can use onCreateInputConnection method, include:
+### 26. The [XWalkViewWithInputConnection](XWalkViewWithInputConnection.java) sample check whether xwalkview can use onCreateInputConnection method, include:

 * XWalkView can use onCreateInputConnection method